 Strict enforcement action, including prosecution under the Penal Code and Infectious Diseases Act, will be taken against individuals who breach the SHN requirements or make false declarations.
 Upon conviction, errant travellers may be liable to a fine and/or imprisonment term.

 Travellers should note that any prior approvals given to complete the SHN at a place of residence may be rescinded should the public health risk assessment change.
 In such an event, the prevailing travel health control measures would apply, i.e. serving SHN at an SDF.

 2. Departure for Singapore

-All travellers with travel history to higher risk countries/regions taking a flight or ferry to Singapore, must present a valid negative PDT report during pre-boarding checks, otherwise they may be denied boarding (see page here to check if a PDT is required).
+All travellers with travel history to any Category (II) to (IV) countries/regions in the past 21 days before departing for Singapore, must present a valid negative PDT report during pre-boarding checks, otherwise they may be denied boarding.

 3. Arrival in Singapore

 All PRs who arrive in Singapore without a valid negative PDT report may be denied entry into Singapore and could have their Entry/Re-entry Permits cancelled.